SDU-Bioinfo/Bioinfo2023/readme.txt

 #### submission requirements ####

-The final program should be submitted as a Docker (intructions to be added).
+The final program should be submitted as a Docker (refer to docker directory).